decentraland/adr/content/ADR-143-social-service-authentication.md

 The first two problems are already solved by the current chat solution (Matrix), so we propose to leverage the existing implementation for simplicity and velocity in development.
 Matrix will be used as an authentication system where users will log in against their service.
 Then, each endpoint will validate against Matrix that the user is still using a valid token.

-The service will have a distributed cache (without persistence) with user-to-token information, which will be used to obtain the user (once the token is validated) and to prevent hitting Matrix for every request.
+The social service will have a distributed cache (without persistence) with user-to-token information, which will be used to obtain the user (once the token is validated) and to prevent hitting Matrix for every request.

 The login flow will be the following: